Puyodead1/redbox-apis/README.md

 - `migrate:dev` - Run migrations for a development database
 - `seed` - Seed the database, mainly for development, currently is just for adding promo codes for testing
+- `format` - Run prettier across the entire codebase
+- `perks:migrate` - Migrates the existing database structure (more info [here](#legacy-database---migration))

 ### Seeding

-We use seeding to add initial data to a database, this is called seeding it.
+We use seeding to add initial data to a database.
 Currently, we use this to add different types of promo codes for testing.
-If you want to test/use these promo codes, just run the `seed` script.
+If you want to test/use these promo codes, run the `seed` script.